Patricia Barry: Television

 For over 50 years, Barry was a very popular supporting character and guest star on "the small screen", appearing in scores of television series and made-for-television movies.
 Her first role on television was in 1950, in The Philco-Goodyear Television Playhouse presentation "The Life of Vincent Van Gogh", with Everett Sloane playing the artist.
 For the remainder of the 1950s and throughout the 1960s, she performed in nearly every genre of television programming, including contemporary televised plays, Westerns, situation comedies, doctor and detective series, courtroom dramas, and suspense, adventure, and science-fiction series.

 Often she was cast as a high-class, avaricious femme fatale, although she also demonstrated in many series her abilities to perform a wide range of other characters.
-The following is only a small selection of the television series in which Barry appeared: The Alcoa Hour, Playhouse 90, The Third Man, Yancy Derringer, Sugarfoot, Maverick, The Rifleman, The Millionaire, 77 Sunset Strip, Rawhide, Gunsmoke, The Donna Reed Show, My Three Sons, Bachelor Father, Markham, Laramie, Alfred Hitchcock Presents, Going My Way, Thriller, Route 66, Perry Mason, The Twilight Zone, Harris Against the World, The Felony Squad, Judd for the Defense, CBS Playhouse, Ironside, The High Chaparral, and Mannix.
+The following is only a small selection of the television series in which Barry appeared: The Alcoa Hour, Playhouse 90, The Third Man, Yancy Derringer, Sugarfoot, Maverick, The Rifleman, The Millionaire, 77 Sunset Strip, Rawhide, Gunsmoke, The Donna Reed Show, My Three Sons, Bachelor Father, Markham, Laramie, Alfred Hitchcock Presents, Tales of Wells Fargo, Going My Way, Thriller, Route 66, Perry Mason, The Twilight Zone, Harris Against the World, The Green Hornet, The Felony Squad, Judd for the Defense, CBS Playhouse, Ironside, The High Chaparral, and Mannix.

 As Barry's career extended into the 1970s and beyond the 1990s, she continued her frequent guest roles on an array of top-rated weekly television series, such as Columbo; Police Woman; Charlie's Angels; Three's Company; Quincy, M.E.; Knots Landing; Dallas; and Murder, She Wrote.
-Barry also performed in a dozen made-for-television movies and became a recurring character on several major daily daytime dramas or "soap operas" playing Addie Horton on Days of Our Lives (1971–74), Sally Gleason on Guiding Light (1985–87), Isabelle Alden on Loving (1992–94), and Peg English on All My Children (1981–2005).
+Barry also performed in a dozen made-for-television movies and became a recurring character on several major daily daytime dramas or soap operas playing Addie Horton on Days of Our Lives (1971–1974), Sally Gleason on Guiding Light (1985–87), Isabelle Alden on Loving (1992–1994), and Peg English on All My Children (1981–2005).
 Her performance on the February 28, 2005, episode of All My Children was Barry's last acting appearance broadcast on television.

 During her prolific television career, Barry received three Emmy Award nominations for her performances, in 1957 for her role as a dying socialite in "Dark Victory" on Matinee Theater, in 1958 as Miss Calhoun in Startime's episode "The Wicked Scheme of Jebal Deeks", and in 1959 as Lucille in Playhouse 90's presentation "Reunion".

+In 2016, a documentary film about the life of Patricia Barry "Heartland to Hollywood" was produced by Barry's daughters Miranda Barry and Stephanie Agnew.